robertburry/Improve_Python/README.md

 - [x] Store scores (technically correct though we don't store info into the class for playoff W's... this could be removed ???)
 - [x] Determine who won and who lost
 - [x] Progress to next stage of playoffs

+## Remaining to-do's for the project part 1.
+- Make python code modular and non-modular to show why we like modular.
+- Test some optimizations (my code bad ?)